jiahao42/LambSTL/README.md

 Passing raw pointer such as int* to the template with **partial template specialization**

+* Sample3 - List && Slist

-* Sample3 - How Deque works
+* Sample4 - How Deque works

 Try to figure out the data structure of deque, such as its iterator and its map

-* Sample4 - Other Containers
+* Sample5 - Other Containers

 Including Stack, Queue, Heap(implicit repressentation), Priority_Queue, Slist

+* Sample6 - Red-Black Tree

 ## TODO